alexvasilikop/ChromGenomePlot/README.md

   --numbers             Use this flag to indicate numbers of features instead of coverage of bases in chromosome windows
 ```

 The subdirectory ```analyses_scripts/``` and the ```chromgenomeplot.py``` script should be in the current working directory (where the analysis is run).
 The script looks for the presence of the analysis scripts subdirectory in the current working directory and throws an error if it does not find it.
+The tool has only been tested on Linux (Ubuntu v.
+20)

 ## Input files
 Depending on the analysis type, the following input files may be required: 1) assembly fasta, 2) sorted BAM file of reads mapped onto the assembly, 3) Results of variant calling in VCF format that includes only SNPs (it should be in the format produced by GATK4, see below for more details), 4) Genome feature annotation in CHROM coordinate format (e.g., genes or repeats).